 School facilities are upgraded whenever possible to support and maintain a safe, clean and secure campus.
 Sufficient classroom, office, library, playground, staff space, and restroom facilities are allocated to support stakeholders' needs and the instructional program.
-The Alum Rock School District maintenance staff, in conjunction with day and night custodians, ensures the school buildings and grounds are safe, clean, and in good repair.
+The Alum Rock School District maintenance staff, in conjunction with day and night custodians, ensure the school buildings and grounds are safe, clean, and in good repair.
 Rigorous daily custodial schedules ensure that classrooms, lavatories, serving kitchens, eating areas, offices, and playgrounds are clean for both student and staff use.
-Regular oversight by district maintenance crews ensures that grass and landscaped areas are well maintained and that the school's buildings, grounds and play areas are safe for use.
+There is an ongoing and strenuous reinforcement of bathroom etiquette.
+Bathrooms are checked after each recess and after school.
+We maintain a clean cafeteria during the lunch period so everyone can eat off clean tables and have clean floors we implement a program called Golden Fork where students need to follow proper eating procedures and clean up after themselves.
+When their table and floor are clean they are awarded a ticket to go into a weekly drawing for a certificate named the Golden fork.